 FREQUENTLY ASKED QUESTIONS

-Any application received by the LA after the closing date in January 2022 will be considered as late and therefore will not be dealt with in the first round.
-All late applications will be dealt with directly by the London Borough of Hammersmith and Fulham local authority after the national offer date in April 2022.
+Any application received by the LA after the closing date on 15th January 2024 will be considered as late and therefore will not be dealt with in the first round.
+All late applications will be dealt with directly by the London Borough of Hammersmith and Fulham local authority after the national offer date on 16th April 2024.

 Parents whose applications for places are unsuccessful will be given an opportunity to appeal against the decision.
 This must be expressed in accordance with the Governors’ Admissions Criteria.
 In the first instance the appeal must be addressed to the Chair of the Governing Body, c/o John Betts Primary School, within twenty school days of the mailing date of the decision letter from the Local Authority.